-When you see a participating dental provider, this provider will file all claims for you directly with ASO, Inc. If you are covered by Delta Dental, see Appendix A for information on filing a dental claim.
+When you see a Delta Dental participating provider, this provider will file all claims for you directly with Delta Dental, the administrator for the Plan's dental coverage.
+Delta Dental will pay the participating Delta Dental providers directly.

 You have to file a claim when you receive care from dentists or other providers or facilities not in the Plan's participating dental provider network.
-Refer to the table on page 81 for information on where to file your claim for benefits received out-of-network.

-You can obtain an ASO, Inc. claim form at www.asonet.com.
-Here is what you need to know when you file a dental claim when you do not use a participating dental provider.
+You can obtain a claim form by visiting Delta Dental's web site at www.deltadentalins.com/32BJ.
+Here is what you need to know when you file a dental claim when you do not use a participating dental provider:

-Only an original, fully completed American Dental Association ("ADA") claim form or approved treatment plan will be accepted for review.

-- All necessary diagnostic information must accompany the claim. - When you are the patient, your original signature or signature on file is acceptable on all claims for payment.
-If the patient is a child, an original signature or signature on file of the child's parent or guardian is acceptable. - All claims must be received by ASO, Inc. within 180 days after services were rendered.
-Claims filed more than 180 days after the date of service will be denied. - You, or your dentist, can return the approved treatment plan (if it was secured before your treatment began) with the submission of your claim. - If you, or your dentist, received an approved treatment plan prior to beginning your treatment, this approved treatment plan is only valid for one year from the date it was issued.
-In addition, an approved treatment plan cannot be used by any person other than the person to whom it was issued.
-ASO, Inc. reserves the right to withhold payment or request reimbursement from providers or participants for services that do not meet acceptable standards, as determined by its consultants or professional staff. - The Fund does not accept assignment of payment to an out-ofnetwork dentist.
-This means if you use an out-of-network dentist, the Fund does not make payment directly to that dentist.
-You will have to pay the dentist first, and you will be reimbursed according to the Plan's coverage limits.
+- Only an original, fully completed claim form or approved treatment plan will be accepted for review. - All necessary diagnostic information must accompany the claim. - When you are the patient, your original signature or signature on file is acceptable on all claims for payment.
+If the patient is a child, an original signature or signature on file of the child's parent or guardian is acceptable. - All claims must be received by Delta Dental within 180 days after services were rendered. - Payment for all services received from a non-participating dental provider will be made to you.
+It is your responsibility to pay the dentist directly for services you receive from a non-participating dentist.
+The Plan will not assign benefits to a non-participating dental provider.

+The Plan reserves the right to withhold payment or request reimbursement from providers or participants for services that do not meet acceptable standards, as determined by its consultants or professional staff.